HubertSajdak/patients-care/README.md

 ## Demo
 LIVE: [Prod-Build-Live](https://patients-care-hubert-sajdak.netlify.app)

-To login to the dashboard use these credentials:
+To login to the dashboard use these credentials or simply create a new account:
 - Login: test0@test.com
 - Password: Password@2